rexebin/cosmosdb-linux-emulator-github-actions/README.md

 cd cosmosdb-linux-emulator-github-actions
 ```

-To trigger the workflow, make a small change to any of the code (Java, Python, or Go), add and commit your changes.
+To trigger the workflow, make a small change to any of the code (.NET, Java, Python, or Go), add and commit your changes.
 Note that only the workflow for the specific language you changed will run.

 Push your changes to your forked repository on GitHub: